kaoslabsinc/dj-kaos-storages/README.md

 that set the storage class of the field to class importable from the path described by `settings.PUBLIC_FILE_STORAGE` and `settings.PRIVATE_FILE_STORAGE` for public and private uploads, respectively.
 When `DEBUG=True` which signals a dev environment, `PUBLIC_FILE_STORAGE` and `PRIVATE_FILE_STORAGE` are set by default to `django.core.files.storage.FileSystemStorage`, which is the Django default.
-If your environment has set `PUBLIC_FILE_STORAGE` and `PRIVATE_FILE_STORAGE` they are respected and won't be overridden (e.g. you turn on `DEBUG = True` in a staging environment).
 This way the helper classes such as `PublicFileField` and `PrivateFileField` will save to your filesystem in your local development environment.
+If your settings has set `PUBLIC_FILE_STORAGE` and/or `PRIVATE_FILE_STORAGE` they are respected and won't be overridden (e.g. you turn on `DEBUG = True` in a staging environment).

 In the example above: